googleapis/api-linter/README.md

 In order to implement a new rule, you must satisfy the [`Rule` interface][rule_interface].
 First, expose the metadata for your rule by implementing an `Info()` method which returns a [`RuleInfo` struct][rule_info].
-You must give your rule a unique name, description, and URL, and define the types of files that the rule needs to see as well as the category of problems that it emits.
+You must give your rule a unique name, description, and URL, and define the types of files that the rule needs to see.

 Then, implement the `Lint` method, which takes a [`Request`][lint_request] and returns a [`Response`][lint_response] (or an error).
 The `Request` input contains methods that allow your